-Gabriel promised the Prophet (peace and blessings of Allah be upon him) that we would not enter a house that had a picture or a dog.
+Gabriel promised the Prophet (peace and blessings of Allah be upon him) that we would not enter a house with a picture or a dog.
 (Sahih Bukhari – 3055)

-Second opinion – hand drawing and printed photography is halal
+Second opinion – hand drawing and printed photography are halal.

 As Sayyid Sabik – Rahimahullah – said –

 ‘And that picture has no shadow.
-Such as pictures painted on wallpaper or pictures placed on cloth screens and pictures of photography are all permissible.
+As pictures painted on wallpaper or placed on cloth screens and pictures of photography are all permissible.
 Pictures were banned in the early days of Islam and have since been abolished. ‘(Fiqh Sunnah – 3/502)

 The opinion of Islamic scholars

 Dr. Yusuf Al Kardawi – Hafizahullah – said –